19cah/js/README.md

 In Windows Vista, Microsoft has attempted to contain the risks of bugs such as buffer overflows by running the Internet Explorer process with limited privileges.[70]
 Google Chrome similarly confines its page renderers to their own "sandbox".

-Sandbox implementation errors[edit]
+### Sandbox implementation errors

 Web browsers are capable of running JavaScript outside the sandbox, with the privileges necessary to, for example, create or delete files.
 Of course, such privileges aren't meant to be granted to code from the Web.

 Incorrectly granting privileges to JavaScript from the Web has played a role in vulnerabilities in both Internet Explorer[71] and Firefox.[72]
 In Windows XP Service Pack 2, Microsoft demoted JScript's privileges in Internet Explorer.[73]

 Microsoft Windows allows JavaScript source files on a computer's hard drive to be launched as general-purpose, non-sandboxed programs (see: Windows Script Host).
 This makes JavaScript (like VBScript) a theoretically viable vector for a Trojan horse, although JavaScript Trojan horses are uncommon in practice.[74][not in citation given]

-Hardware vulnerabilities[edit]
+### Hardware vulnerabilities
 In 2017 a JavaScript based attack via browser was demonstrated that could bypass ASLR.
 It's called "ASLR⊕Cache" or AnC.[75][76]

-Uses outside Web pages[edit]
+## Uses outside Web pages
 In addition to Web browsers and servers, JavaScript interpreters are embedded in a number of tools.
 Each of these applications provides its own object model that provides access to the host environment.
 The core JavaScript language remains mostly the same in each application.

-Embedded scripting language[edit]
+### Embedded scripting language
-Google's Chrome extensions, Opera's extensions, Apple's Safari 5 extensions, Apple's Dashboard Widgets, Microsoft's Gadgets, Yahoo!
+* Google's Chrome extensions, Opera's extensions, Apple's Safari 5 extensions, Apple's Dashboard Widgets, Microsoft's Gadgets, * Yahoo!
 Widgets, Google Desktop Gadgets, and Serence Klipfolio are implemented using JavaScript.
-The MongoDB database accepts queries written in JavaScript.
+* The MongoDB database accepts queries written in JavaScript.
 MongoDB and NodeJS are the core components of MEAN: a solution stack for creating Web applications using just JavaScript.
-The Clusterpoint database accept queries written in JS/SQL, which is a combination of SQL and JavaScript.
+* The Clusterpoint database accept queries written in JS/SQL, which is a combination of SQL and JavaScript.
 Clusterpoint has built-in computing engine that allows execution of JavaScript code right inside the distributed database.
-Adobe's Acrobat and Adobe Reader support JavaScript in PDF files.[77]
-Tools in the Adobe Creative Suite, including Photoshop, Illustrator, Dreamweaver, and InDesign, allow scripting through JavaScript.
+* Adobe's Acrobat and Adobe Reader support JavaScript in PDF files.[77]
+* Tools in the Adobe Creative Suite, including Photoshop, Illustrator, Dreamweaver, and InDesign, allow scripting through JavaScript.
-OpenOffice.org, an office application suite, as well as its popular fork LibreOffice, allows JavaScript to be used as a scripting language.
+* OpenOffice.org, an office application suite, as well as its popular fork LibreOffice, allows JavaScript to be used as a scripting language.
-The visual programming language Max, released by Cycling '74, offers a JavaScript model of its environment for use by developers.
+* The visual programming language Max, released by Cycling '74, offers a JavaScript model of its environment for use by developers.
 It allows users to reduce visual clutter by using an object for a task rather than many.
-Apple's Logic Pro X digital audio workstation (DAW) software can create custom MIDI effects plugins using JavaScript.[78]
-The Unity game engine supports a modified version of JavaScript for scripting via Mono.[79]
-DX Studio (3D engine) uses the SpiderMonkey implementation of JavaScript for game and simulation logic.[80]
-Maxwell Render (rendering software) provides an ECMA standard based scripting engine for tasks automation.[81]
-Google Apps Script in Google Spreadsheets and Google Sites allows users to create custom formulas, automate repetitive tasks and also interact with other Google products such as Gmail.[82]
+* Apple's Logic Pro X digital audio workstation (DAW) software can create custom MIDI effects plugins using JavaScript.[78]
+* The Unity game engine supports a modified version of JavaScript for scripting via Mono.[79]
+* DX Studio (3D engine) uses the SpiderMonkey implementation of JavaScript for game and simulation logic.[80]
+* Maxwell Render (rendering software) provides an ECMA standard based scripting engine for tasks automation.[81]
+* * Google Apps Script in Google Spreadsheets and Google Sites allows users to create custom formulas, automate repetitive tasks and also interact with other Google products such as Gmail.[82]
 Many IRC clients, like ChatZilla or XChat, use JavaScript for their scripting abilities.[83][84]
-RPG Maker MV uses JavaScript as its scripting language.[85]
-The text editor UltraEdit uses JavaScript 1.7 as internal scripting language, introduced with version 13 in 2007.
+* RPG Maker MV uses JavaScript as its scripting language.[85]
+* The text editor UltraEdit uses JavaScript 1.7 as internal scripting language, introduced with version 13 in 2007.

-Scripting engine[edit]
+### Scripting engine
-Microsoft's Active Scripting technology supports JScript as a scripting language.[86]
-Java introduced the javax.script package in version 6 that includes a JavaScript implementation based on Mozilla Rhino.
+* Microsoft's Active Scripting technology supports JScript as a scripting language.[86]
+* Java introduced the javax.script package in version 6 that includes a JavaScript implementation based on Mozilla Rhino.
 Thus, Java applications can host scripts that access the application's variables and objects, much like Web browsers host scripts that access a webpage's Document Object Model (DOM).[87][88]
-The Qt C++ toolkit includes a QtScript module to interpret JavaScript, analogous to Java's javax.script package.[89]
-OS X Yosemite introduced JavaScript for Automation (JXA), which is built upon JavaScriptCore and the Open Scripting Architecture.
+* The Qt C++ toolkit includes a QtScript module to interpret JavaScript, analogous to Java's javax.script package.[89]
+* OS X Yosemite introduced JavaScript for Automation (JXA), which is built upon JavaScriptCore and the Open Scripting Architecture.
 It features an Objective-C bridge that enables entire Cocoa applications to be programmed in JavaScript.
-Late Night Software's JavaScript OSA (also known as JavaScript for OSA, or JSOSA) is a freeware alternative to AppleScript for OS X. It is based on the Mozilla JavaScript 1.5 implementation, with the addition of a MacOS object for interaction with the operating system and third-party applications.
+* Late Night Software's JavaScript OSA (also known as JavaScript for OSA, or JSOSA) is a freeware alternative to AppleScript for OS X. It is based on the Mozilla JavaScript 1.5 implementation, with the addition of a MacOS object for interaction with the operating system and third-party applications.

-Application platform[edit]
+### Application platform
-ActionScript, the programming language used in Adobe Flash, is another implementation of the ECMAScript standard.
+* ActionScript, the programming language used in Adobe Flash, is another implementation of the ECMAScript standard.
-Adobe AIR (Adobe Integrated Runtime) is a JavaScript runtime that allows developers to create desktop applications.
+* Adobe AIR (Adobe Integrated Runtime) is a JavaScript runtime that allows developers to create desktop applications.
-Electron is an open-source framework developed by GitHub.
+* Electron is an open-source framework developed by GitHub.
-CA Technologies AutoShell cross-application scripting environment is built on the SpiderMonkey JavaScript engine.
+* CA Technologies AutoShell cross-application scripting environment is built on the SpiderMonkey JavaScript engine.
 It contains preprocessor-like extensions for command definition, as well as custom classes for various system-related tasks like file I/O, operation system command invocation and redirection, and COM scripting.
-Apache Cordova is a mobile application development framework Cocos2d is an open source software framework.
+* Apache Cordova is a mobile application development framework
+* Cocos2d is an open source software framework.
 It can be used to build games, apps and other cross platform GUI based interactive programs
-Chromium Embedded Framework (CEF) is an open source framework for embedding a web browser engine based on the Chromium core RhoMobile Suite is a set of development tools for creating data-centric, cross-platform, native mobile consumer and enterprise applications.
+* Chromium Embedded Framework (CEF) is an open source framework for embedding a web browser engine based on the Chromium core
+* RhoMobile Suite is a set of development tools for creating data-centric, cross-platform, native mobile consumer and enterprise applications.
-NW.js call all Node.js modules directly from DOM and enable a new way of writing applications with all Web technologies.[90]
-GNOME Shell, the shell for the GNOME 3 desktop environment,[91] made JavaScript its default programming language in 2013.[92]
-The Mozilla application framework (XPFE) platform, which underlies Firefox, Thunderbird, and some other Web browsers, uses JavaScript to implement the graphical user interface (GUI) of its various products.
+* NW.js call all Node.js modules directly from DOM and enable a new way of writing applications with all Web technologies.
+* GNOME Shell, the shell for the GNOME 3 desktop environment,[91] made JavaScript its default programming language in 2013.
+* The Mozilla application framework (XPFE) platform, which underlies Firefox, Thunderbird, and some other Web browsers, uses JavaScript to implement the graphical user interface (GUI) of its various products.
-Qt Quick's markup language (available since Qt 4.7) uses JavaScript for its application logic.
+* Qt Quick's markup language (available since Qt 4.7) uses JavaScript for its application logic.
 Its declarative syntax is also similar to JavaScript.
-Ubuntu Touch provides a JavaScript API for its unified usability interface.
+* Ubuntu Touch provides a JavaScript API for its unified usability interface.
-Open webOS is the next generation of web-centric platforms built to run on a wide range of form factors.[93] enyo JS is a framework to develop apps for all major platforms, from phones and tablets to PCs and TVs[94] WinJS provides a special Windows Library for JavaScript functionality in Windows 8 that enables the development of Modern style (formerly Metro style) applications in HTML5 and JavaScript.
+* Open webOS is the next generation of web-centric platforms built to run on a wide range of form factors.[93]
+* enyo JS is a framework to develop apps for all major platforms, from phones and tablets to PCs and TVs[94]
+* WinJS provides a special Windows Library for JavaScript functionality in Windows 8 that enables the development of Modern style (formerly Metro style) applications in HTML5 and JavaScript.
-NativeScript is an open-source framework to develop apps on the Apple iOS and Android platforms.
+* * NativeScript is an open-source framework to develop apps on the Apple iOS and Android platforms.
-Weex is a framework for building Mobile cross-platform UI, created by China Tech giant Alibaba[95] XULRunner is packaged version of the Mozilla platform to enable standalone desktop application development Development tools[edit]
+* Weex is a framework for building Mobile cross-platform UI, created by China Tech giant Alibaba[95]
+* XULRunner is packaged version of the Mozilla platform to enable standalone desktop application development

+## Development tools
 Within JavaScript, access to a debugger becomes invaluable when developing large, non-trivial programs.
 Because there can be implementation differences between the various browsers (particularly within the DOM), it is useful to have access to a debugger for each of the browsers that a Web application targets.[96]

 Script debuggers are integrated within Internet Explorer, Firefox, Safari, Google Chrome, Opera and Node.js.[97][98][99]